Evin-Ozdemir/Rehber-Clone/README.md

 <div><h1> 📞 Rehber Clone </h1></div>
-<h4>The Rehber Clone is a fully functional contact management application.
-Users can easily manage, search, and view contact details, with data being fetched and updated using db.json as a mock backend.
-Vite ensures fast build times and optimized development workflows.</h4>
+<h4>The Rehber Clone is a fully functional contact management application that allows users to manage, search, and view contact details, with data being fetched and updated using db.json as a mock backend.
+The app's fast development workflow is powered by Vite, and it uses Axios to interact with the mock backend.</h4>
 <h4>Star ⭐ the repo if you like what you see 😉 </h4>
  <div>
  <h2>📸 Project Demo</h2>